 The Witcher season 2, along with most film and TV productions, was put on hold.
 But filming resumed in August, following health and safety protocols.

-The Witcher season 2 teaser trailer revealed
+The Witcher season 2 teaser trailer and sneak peek clips

 As part of WitcherCon on July 9, the first teaser trailer for Witcher season 2 dropped.
 The two-minute video begins with Ciri asking Geralt, "I'm your destiny?"
 It follows the pair as they arrive at Kaer Morhen, where Geralt begins training the princess.
 Danger nips at their heels, and he must do everything he can to protect her while she discovers her power and purpose.